roeldcrodua/ExpenseReimbursementSystem_SpringBootVersion/README.md

     GET - getListOfAllPendingReimbursements

 ## Features
-### TODOs Have Done:
-- Created the DB schema via DBeaver
-- Created models
-- Created Dao interface and DaoImplementations
-- Created Services that calls the Dao execution methods
-- Created the Dispatcher class which will handle the restful endpoints from the client.
-- Created the Controller classes that handles the HttpRequest and HttpResponse from the Dispatcher
-- Built the front-end modules stuff like the html, css and javascript files.
-- Built some front-end javascript functions that will handle the inputs from the user
-- Able to complete the major requirements of the project

 - Added Mockito with JUnit testing
 - Added optional functionalities for email
 - Added optional password hashing